 6. Colouring book

 Nothing looks as intimidating to an artist as a blank canvas, so perhaps the most effective exercise of them all is to trace over different drawings and images until you truly master your skills.
-You could choose some images from your favourite artist, or draw over your own after scanning them in.
-Personally, it really helped me to draw on paper and trace over my artwork digitally.
+You could choose some images from your favorite artist, or draw over your own after scanning them in.
+Personally, it really helped me to draw on paper and trace my artwork digitally.
 I did this by reducing the opacity of the original image and then tracing it using another layer.
 While this may feel like a lot of work at first, it is definitely worth the results.

 The hardest thing about using a pen tablet is accepting that it will take a bit of time to get used to.
-However, like with every new skill, practice makes perfect and soon enough you will be able to draw directly on your drawing tablet without ever glancing at it!
+However, like with every new skill, practice makes perfect, and soon enough you will be able to draw directly on your drawing tablet without ever glancing at it!